tari-labs/tari-university/src/layer2scaling/more-landscape/landscape-update.md

 #### What is it?

 Counterparty is NOT a blockchain.
 Counterparty is a token protocol released in January 2014 that operates on Bitcoin.
 It has a fully functional Decentralized Exchange (DEX), as well as several hardcoded smart contracts defined that include contracts for difference and binary options ("bets").
-To operate, Counterparty utilizes "embedded consensus," which means that a Counterparty transaction is created and embedded into a Bitcoin transaction, using encoding such as 1-of-3 multi-signature (multisig), Pay to Script Hash (P2SH) or Pay To Public Key Hash (P2PKH).
-Counterparty nodes, i.e. nodes that run both `bitcoind` and the `counterparty-server` applications, will receive Bitcoin transactions as normal (from `bitcoind`), and then `counterparty-server` will scan each, and decode and parse any embedded Counterparty transactions it finds.
+To operate, Counterparty utilizes "embedded consensus", which means that a Counterparty transaction is created and embedded into a Bitcoin transaction, using encoding such as 1-of-3 multi-signature (multisig), Pay to Script Hash (P2SH) or Pay To Public Key Hash (P2PKH).
+Counterparty nodes, i.e. nodes that run both `bitcoind` and the `counterparty-server` applications, will receive Bitcoin transactions as normal (from `bitcoind`).
+The `counterparty-server` will then scan each, and decode and parse any embedded Counterparty transactions it finds.
 In effect, Counterparty is a ledger within the larger Bitcoin ledger, and the functioning of embedded consensus can be thought of as similar to the fitting of one Russian stacking doll inside another. ([[30]], [[31]], [[32]])

-Embedded consensus also means that the nodes maintain identical ledgers without using a separate peer-to-peer network, solely using the Bitcoin blockchain for all communication (i.e. timestamping, transaction ordering, and transaction propagation).
+Embedded consensus also means that the nodes maintain identical ledgers without using a separate peer-to-peer network, solely using the Bitcoin blockchain for all communication (i.e. timestamping, transaction ordering and transaction propagation).
 Unlike Bitcoin, which has the concept of both a soft fork and a hard fork, a change to the protocol or "consensus" code of Counterparty always has the potential to create a hard fork.
 In practice, this means that each Counterparty node must run the same version of `counterparty-server` (or at least the same minor version, e.g. the "3" in 2.3.0) so that the protocol code matches up across all nodes. ([[56]], [[57]])

 Unlike Bitcoin's UTXO model, the Counterparty token protocol utilizes an accounts system where each Bitcoin address is an account, and Counterparty credit and debit transactions for a specific token type affect account balances of that token for that given address.
-The decentralized exchange allows for low-friction exchanging of different tokens between addresses, utilizing the concept of "orders," which are individual transactions made by Counterparty clients, and "order matches," which the Counterparty protocol itself will generate as it parses new orders that overlap existing active orders in the system.
+The decentralized exchange allows for low-friction exchanging of different tokens between addresses, utilizing the concept of "orders", which are individual transactions made by Counterparty clients, and "order matches", which the Counterparty protocol itself will generate as it parses new orders that overlap existing active orders in the system.
 It is the Counterparty protocol code itself that manages the escrow of tokens when an order is created, the exchange of tokens between two addresses that have overlapping orders, and the release of those assets from escrow post-exchange.

 Counterparty uses its own token, XCP, which was created through a "proof of burn" process during January 2014 [[58]].
 In that month, over 2,000 bitcoins were destroyed by various individuals sending them to an unspendable address on the Bitcoin network (`1CounterpartyXXXXXXXXXXXXXXXUWLpVr`), which caused the Counterparty protocol to award the sending address with a corresponding amount of XCP.
 XCP is used for payment of asset creation fees, collateral for contracts for difference/binary options, and often as a base token in decentralized exchange transactions (largely due to the complexities of using Bitcoin (BTC) in such trades).